Poe Toaster: Events leading up to Poe's bicentennial

-In 2006, a group of onlookers unsuccessfully attempted to detain the Poe Toaster as he departed the Burial Ground.
-Aside from that incident, spectators never interfered with the Toaster's entry, tribute ritual, or departure, nor was any concerted effort made to identify the individual.
+In 2006, a group of onlookers unsuccessfully attempted to ascertain how the Poe Toaster got into the Burial Ground each year.
+Aside from that incident, spectators never interfered with the Toaster's entry, tribute ritual or departure, nor was any concerted effort made to identify the individual.

-In 2007 a 92-year-old man named Sam Porpora claimed that he had started the Poe Toaster tradition.
-A former historian for Baltimore's Westminster Church, Porpora claimed that he invented the Toaster in the 1960s as a "publicity stunt", to reinvigorate the church and its congregation, and then falsely told a reporter that the visitations had begun in 1949.
-However, published reports of the annual visits date from well before the 1960s; for example, a 1950 article in The (Baltimore) Evening Sun that mentions "an anonymous citizen who creeps in annually to place an empty bottle (of excellent label) against the gravestone."
+In 2007, a 92-year-old man named Sam Porpora claimed that he had started the Poe Toaster tradition.
+A former historian for Baltimore's Westminster Church, Porpora claimed that he invented the Toaster in the 1960s as a "publicity stunt" to reinvigorate the church and its congregation, and then falsely told a reporter that the visitations had begun in 1949.
+However, published reports of the annual visits by the Toaster date from well before the 1960s; for example, a 1950 article in the Baltimore Evening Sun mentions "an anonymous citizen who creeps in annually to place an empty bottle (of excellent label) against the gravestone."

-Porpora's daughter said she had never heard of her father's actions, but that the story was consistent with his "mischievous nature".
+Porpora's daughter said she had never heard of her father's actions, but that the story was consistent with his "mischievous nature."
 Nevertheless, Jeff Jerome pointed out that the details of Porpora's story seemed to change with each telling.
 "There are holes so big in Sam's story, you could drive a Mack truck through them," he said.
 Jeff Savoye of the Edgar Allan Poe Society also questioned Porpora's claims, but admitted he could not definitively disprove them.
-While never retracting his story, Porpora later acknowledged that it was not he making the annual visits, that someone else (he knew not who) had made the tradition his own.
+While never retracting his story, Porpora later acknowledged that it was not he making the annual visits, and that someone else whose identity he didn't know had made the tradition his own.

-In 2008 Jerome reported that nearly 150 gathered to observe the Toaster's appearance.
+In 2008, Jerome reported that nearly 150 gathered to observe the Toaster's appearance.
 In 2009, the 200th anniversary of Poe's birth, the crowd was smaller than in previous years—despite the bicentennial milestone—and the Toaster left no note.